LukeMS/keltor/rst/index.rst

 **House Head**: Archduchess Clarise Vashee Trellmock

-**Power Base**: Sapreen in Mostor
+**Power Base**: `Sapreen`_ in `Mostor`_

-One of the most powerful Houses of Mostor, they are known for both a love of lore and a thirst for current information.
+One of the most powerful Houses of `Mostor`_, they are known for both a love of lore and a thirst for current information.
 It is said they take in scheming with their mother's milk.
-Significant land holds in Mostor are under control of House Trellmok as well as some in Argos.
+Significant land holds in `Mostor`_ are under control of House Trellmok as well as some in `Argos`_.